nondescryptid/opendoc-state-court-judgments/2019_SGDC_82/report.md

 “_such assertion, denial or dispute is equivocal, or lacking in precision or is inconsistent with undisputed contemporary documents or other statements by the same deponent, or is inherently improbable in itself”_, then _“the judge has a duty to reject such assertion or denial, thereby rendering the issue not triable_”.

-26     In the present case, the Defendant does not dispute that the sum of $227,687.04 out of the total claim of $230,329.41 is owing.[\[note: 21\]](#Ftn_21) Counsel for the Defendant confirmed this positon at the hearing of the RAs before me.
+26     In the present case, the Defendant does not dispute that the sum of $227,687.04 out of the total claim of $230,329.41 is owing.[^21] Counsel for the Defendant confirmed this positon at the hearing of the RAs before me.
 It is settled law that where an admission has been made by the Defendant, summary judgment for that sum ought to be ordered.
-In any event, I note that the Plaintiff had for good measure produced affidavit evidence of all the supporting documents in respect of its claim.[\[note: 22\]](#Ftn_22)
+In any event, I note that the Plaintiff had for good measure produced affidavit evidence of all the supporting documents in respect of its claim.[^22]

 27     As for the balance amount of $2,642.37, the Plaintiff submits that it should be granted summary judgment as the Defendant did not plead in its Defence any other grounds on which it disputed the Plaintiff’s claim.
 The Defendant did not plead that it was disputing that: (i) the invoices were valid; (ii) it had agreed to apply the Plaintiff’s prices lists; and (iii) it had agreed to pay the Plaintiff’s prices as claimed by the Plaintiff.
 I note that the Defendant asserted its dispute to the invoices relating to the sum of $2,642.37 in Tan’s 5th Affidavit at \[9\].
 However, I also note that these invoices were not disputed on any of these grounds until Tan’s 5th Affidavit (filed on 23 May 2018).
 More importantly, there is no document offered by the Defendant to support these new allegations in respect of the invoices which were issued since 2016 and 2017.
 There are no detailed assertions of any agreement between the parties to the application of a different price list to the invoices.
 In the circumstances, I am therefore unable to find that the Defendant has raised any _bona fide_ issue for trial in respect of the entire claim for $230,329.41.
 In this regard, I agree with the DR’s determination that there was no _bona fide_ triable issue.